 You need to understand where your competitors are doing well, and where they are underperforming.
 They key things to remember is that you should not read too much into the five star or one star reviews, but focus on those that offer a more balanced opinion.
 If you want to learn what your competitors are doing wrong, read their two and three star reviews.
 The one star reviews will consist of those who hated the product or received especially bad customer service, but the two and three star reviews will offer a more honest and unbiased assessment.
 This will give you a head start when launching your eCommerce business.

 There are some budding entrepreneurs that assume an eCommerce business doesn’t need to follow the same procedures as a physical business because it doesn’t have tangible assets such as a workspace or a storefront.
 But this is something that you need to take seriously so that you get the whole administrative side of the company sorted.

 Perhaps the first key step here is to register a domain name.
 It is all well and good coming up with a catchy business name, but if someone has already taken it or the domain name is already in use, you will need to think of something else.
 Find a name that works with a domain they you are happy with.
 You should then register your business with Companies House.

 - Choose the right software to work with

 Now that you’re at the stage when you can actually start working with the practical side of your business.
-And the key thing to get right from an ecommerce perspective is the platform.
+And the key thing to get right from an eCommerce perspective is the platform.
 There are plenty of different online marketplaces such as Amazon, Etsy and eBay, but a real business needs to invest in its own website.
-Choose a platform that is going to work best for your business.
+Choose a platform that is going to work best when launching your eCommerce business.

 Of course there are plenty of other options available, so it’s vital that you should head back to the research stage and establish which one might be best for you.